-Involve students as much as possible!
+Involve children as much as possible!
 When conducting Hidden Sugar Demonstrations, let students guess how much sugar is in each drink or measure the number of teaspoons of sugar in each beverage.

 Remember, 1 teaspoon of granulated sugar is equivalent to 4 grams of sugar.

-Encourage students to drink water first when thirsty.
+Encourage children to drink water first when thirsty.

-Serve water, 4-6 ounces of 100% fruit juice or low/non-fat milk at school celebrations and events.
+Serve water, 4-6 ounces of 100% fruit juice or low/non-fat milk at celebrations and events.